GEO9850 – Structural Geology and Basin Formation

 Recommended previous knowledge

-10 credits overlap with GEO4850 - Advanced structural geology
+- 10 credits overlap with GEO4850 – Structural Geology and Basin Formation.

 The course is taught intensively over several week-long modules through the semester (block-module teaching).
 Seminars and exercises of 3 hrs a week will cover the entire semester.
-The course is summed up by lectures and 5-7 days compulsory field work (excursion) late in the semester.
-In total 80% of the exercises and the field report must be approved.
+Before the exam, the course is summed up by a seminar.
+As a PhD student, you present a given assignment in a seminar as part of the course.
+At least 80% of the exercises and seminars must be completed, and the field report must be approved.

 Language of examination